 First Impression: Simplicity

 Opening the box and putting the band on, I couldn’t help but appreciate the clean form factor.
-Like its predecessors, the new Whoop Strap 3.0 — free with a $30+/month Whoop membership — is waterproof, light and surprisingly easy to forget on your wrist.
+The Whoop Strap is waterproof, light and surprisingly easy to forget on your wrist.
 So far, so good.
-Going for a dog walk around the neighborhood, their claims of passive data collection were also substantiated, hinting at good things to come.
+Going for a dog walk around the neighborhood, claims of passive data collection were also substantiated, hinting at good things to come.

 Downloading the app, the first thing you notice is that the information design is simple and intuitive.
 Whoop provides three key metrics — strain, recovery and sleep — aggregated from data collected 24/7 while you do everything: eat, sleep, poop, work out and talk to your mom.
 These three metrics give you general suggestions of how to become a better athlete, which might be enough for some users, but for most people, just leaves you eager for more.

 This data is personalized, in that as you work out more and get fitter — or more comfortable with your couch and pizza rolls — the metrics change with you.
 That’s when I realized how deep the rabbit hole was going to go.
 For data-hungry humans, expect to allocate a large part of your doom-scrolling quota to the Whoop app.

 Yet, data isn’t that powerful if it isn’t actionable.
 I wanted to know if the band would make a noticeable difference.
 Whoop’s website makes some few big claims, like users getting an average of 41 extra minutes of sleep per night, 60 percent of users experience fewer injuries, 79 percent consuming less alcohol before bed, and so on.
 Keen to become a better athlete, I committed a full month to see how my training and recovery would improve — or not.